MassyB/Wikiexporter/README.md

 #### Usage of generators

 In the functions that download the dump file and read a gzipped file I make the choice to use generators instead of loading all the content of the file in memory.
 This prevents too much memory consumption at the cost of slow disk reads.
-Of course, this doesn't mean that this application can support a TB size dump file (if all the pageviews are not filtered).
+Of course, this doesn't mean that this application can support a TB size dump file however.

 ### Cache